DevOps-2024-group-p/maxitwit/report/report.md

 For identifying and fixing vulnerabilities, we used Snyk, which provided us with detailed reports on a weekly basis.
 These potential vulnerabilities were categorized based on their severity and then addressed.
 However, not all of them have been resolved, such as [inflight](https://security.snyk.io/vuln/SNYK-JS-INFLIGHT-6095116), which appears to no longer be maintained, and therefore, no current fix is available.

+ TODO: Prisma/Database description
+TODO: how express to database connected (is it extendable/ modifiable      etc.. )
 ## Viewpoints

 ### Module Viewpoint